coenmooij/solosudoku/README.md

 - brute force probably required

-Anyways for now we stick with Leagcy Difficulty.
+Anyways for now we stick with Legacy Difficulty.